javalin/website/pages/docs/docs-future.md

 `WsMessageContext` has the method `.message()` which gives you the message that the client sent.
 The differences between the different contexts is small, and a full overview can be seen in the [WsContext](#wscontext) section.

-You can learn more about how Javalin handles WebSocket concurrency in [FAQ - Concurrency](#concurrency).
+You can learn about how Javalin handles WebSocket concurrency in [FAQ - Concurrency](#concurrency).

 ### WsBefore
 The `app.wsBefore` adds a handler that runs before a WebSocket handler.